awsdocs/amazon-athena-user-guide/doc_source/workgroups-procedure.md

    + Specify the ID of the AWS account that you expect to be the owner of the output location bucket\.
 This is an optional added security measure\.
 If the account ID of the bucket owner does not match the ID that you specify here, attempts to output to the bucket will fail\.
 For more information, see [Verifying bucket ownership with bucket owner condition](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-owner-condition.html) in the *Amazon S3 User Guide*\.
 This setting does not apply to CTAS, INSERT INTO, or UNLOAD statements\.
    + Which encryption settings are required, and which workgroups have queries that must be encrypted\.
 We recommend that you create separate workgroups for encrypted and non\-encrypted queries\.
 That way, you can enforce encryption for a workgroup that applies to all queries that run in it\.
 For more information, see [Encrypting Query Results Stored in Amazon S3](encrypting-query-results-stored-in-s3.md)\.

 1. Create workgroups as needed, and add tags to them\.
-For steps, see [Create a Workgroup](workgroups-create-update-delete.md#creating-workgroups)\.
+For steps, see [Create a workgroup](workgroups-create-update-delete.md#creating-workgroups)\.

 1. Create IAM policies for your users, groups, or roles to enable their access to workgroups\.
 The policies establish the workgroup membership and access to actions on a `workgroup` resource\.
-For detailed steps, see [ IAM Policies for Accessing Workgroups](workgroups-iam-policy.md)\.
+For detailed steps, see [ IAM policies for accessing workgroups](workgroups-iam-policy.md)\.
 For example JSON policies, see [Workgroup Example Policies](workgroups-access.md)\.

 1. Set workgroup settings\.
 Specify a location in Amazon S3 for query results and optionally specify the expected bucket owner, encryption settings, and control of objects written to the query results bucket\.
 You can enforce workgroup settings\.
 For more information, see [workgroup settings](workgroups-settings.md)\.
 **Important**